We’re improving accessibility at Crawley station as part of the Access for All programme.

 Dates and times of work

-Work will take place from 27 January 2020 with the project finishing in Autumn 2020.
+Work started in January 2020 with the project planned to finish in Autumn 2020.

-Most of our work will take place Monday to Friday during daytime hours (07:00 – 19:00) but there may be occasions where, due to the nature of the work, we have to work overnight or during weekends, when trains are not running.
+Most of our work takes place Monday to Friday during daytime hours (07:00 – 19:00) but there may be occasions where, due to the nature of the work, we have to work overnight or during weekends, when trains are not running.

 We understand the effect our activities may have on the local community and we can assure you that our teams are briefed on working responsibly.